Concurrent Alcohol and Adderall Abuse

 Anyone at risk for alcohol or Adderall abuse should know several facts about both drugs.
 Both drugs are fairly common, and both can be lethal if used in conjunction or in large amounts separately.

-There are several signs of concurrent alcohol and Adderall of which everyone should be aware.
-If someone is abusing alcohol, they are likely to have impaired brain function, including :
+There are several signs of concurrent alcohol and Adderall use that users should be aware of.
+If someone is abusing alcohol, they are likely to have impaired brain function, with symptoms including :

 - Slurred speech.